volumio/docs/docs/02_API/04_REST_API.md

 ## Rest API

-Some commands may be invoqued using Rest_api interface.
+Some commands may be invoked using Rest_api interface.

 From a device on the same network, you can use